MacCarthy's Bar: 20th century

-Later, Michael and his wife Eileen had three sons, Timothy who emigrated, John D. who studied law and the youngest Denis Florence, known affectionately as D.F., who stayed on to run the family business.
+Later, Michael and his wife Eileen had three sons, Timothy who emigrated, John D. who studied law and the youngest Denis Florence (D.F.)
+MacCarthy, who stayed on to run the family business.
 D.F. continued its success and became known as Lord High Admiral of Berehaven.
 He married Julia in 1904 and a year later they had the first of 10 children.
-Between 1907 and 1911, a new church was being constructed in the town and D.F. employed their craftsman to refurbish the Bar using left-over materials.
-Italian craftsmen tiled the floor and included a mosaic inscription of D.F McCarthy at the entrance, and the Bar acquired new shelves.
+Between 1907 and 1911, a new church was being constructed in the town and D.F. employed their craftsman to refurbish the bar using left-over materials.
+Italian craftsmen tiled the floor and included a mosaic inscription of D.F McCarthy at the entrance and new shelves were installed.
 Until at least 1911, it was known as McCarthy's Bar.
 To distinguish the family from a neighbour with the same name, D.F. changed their surname from McCarthy to MacCarthy.
-After the death of Michael, D.F. moved his family into the apartment above the Bar, where in 1913 their sixth child, Aidan MacCarthy was born.
+After the death of Michael, D.F. moved his family into the apartment above the bar, where in 1913 their sixth child, Aidan MacCarthy was born.
 During the First World War the business prospered following with increasing trade with American employers and an extra storey was added to the building.
-Electricity did not arrive in the town until 1952.

-In 1979, Aidan's daughter, Adrienne, left her career in nursing, to at first temporarily but then permanently, move to Cork and take over the running of the Bar, to avoid it closing after the death of an uncle.
+In 1979, Aidan's daughter, Adrienne, left her career in nursing, to at first temporarily but then permanently, move to the area and take over the running of the bar, to avoid it closing after the death of an uncle.

 It gained widespread attention when it featured in and appeared on the front cover of Pete McCarthy's best-selling book McCarthy's Bar (2000).
-Chapter six in his book focussed on the evening he spent there.
-He described the Bar as "the front half is a grocer's shop with seats for drinkers; the back half, a bar with groceries."
+Chapter six in his book focused on the evening he spent there.
+He described the premises as "the front half is a grocer's shop with seats for drinkers; the back half, a bar with groceries".
 It still is.
-The "fridge full of dairy products" still contains milk, eggs, Galtee cheese and butter, but it now also has bottles of white wine and Prosecco.
+The "fridge full of dairy products" still contains milk, eggs, Galtee cheese and butter, but it now also has bottles of wine.
 The grocery shelves are still "well-stocked" with tinned beans, spam, ketchup and chickpeas.
 When he used it for his front cover, he wanted it to match the spelling of his own name so he had the "a" in "Mac" erased.
 The cover also staged a member of staff in a nun's costume posing with a pint of Guinness and the owner's dog was captured accidentally.